 RNA extraction from brains and real-time PCR analysis

 Brains collected from injured mice at 1, 5 and 10 days post injury were used for RNA extraction.
-At least 5 mice were used per experimental group and each animal was analyzed separately.
+At least 5 mice were used per experimental group.
 Briefly, mice were euthanized and brain tissue was immediately isolated from each mouse.
 Injury sites (A samples) were dissected from the rest of the injured right hemisphere, transferred into a labeled Eppendorf tube and immediately immersed in liquid nitrogen.
 The remaining right hemisphere brain tissue (B samples) from each animal was transferred into a different tube and also frozen as described.
 The samples were kept at -80oC until RNA extraction.
-Total RNA was isolated from these tissue samples using Trizol® Reagent (Invitrogen, Carlsbad, CA) and chloroform extraction (Sigma-Aldrich, Catalog# 650498).
+Total RNA was isolated from these tissue samples using Trizol® Reagent (Invitrogen, Carlsbad, CA) and chloroform extraction (Sigma-Aldrich, Catalog#650498).
 First strand cDNA was reverse transcribed using 1.5 to 2 μg of total RNA and the high capacity cDNA Reverse Transcription kit (Applied Biosystems, catalog# 4368814, lot 00593854) according to the manufacturer’s instructions.
-Quantitative real-time PCR amplification was performed on 1 μg or 50 ng of the cDNA (1:5) using the PowerUp SYBR Green Master Mix kit (Applied Biosystems, Catalog# A25918) in a CXF Connect Real-time System from BIO-RAD, using an activation cycle of 95°C for 10 min, 40 cycles of 95°C for 15 seconds and 60°C for 1 min.
+Quantitative real-time PCR amplification was performed on 1 μl or 50 ng of the cDNA (1:5) using the PowerUp SYBR Green Master Mix kit (Applied Biosystems, Catalog# A25918) in a CXF Connect Real-time System from BIO-RAD, using an activation cycle of 95°C for 10 min, 40 cycles of 95°C for 15 seconds and 60°C for 1 min.
 A complete list of primers used in this study is shown in Table 1.
 Gene expression levels were normalized against Actb and Gapdh using the 2−ΔCt and/or 2−ΔΔCt methods.

 All values are presented as the mean ± standard deviation of the mean.
 The difference between the two groups was compared by means of the Student’s t-test.
 P ≤ 0.05 was considered to be statistically significant.
-Statistical analysis was performed using the GraphPad Prism version 7 software package (GraphPad Software, San Diego, CA, USA). * was used to indicate statistical differences of ≤ 0.05.
-Unless indicated otherwise, * indicates the statistical difference of Tsg-6-/- mice compared to Tsg-6+/- mice for each time point.
+Statistical analysis was performed using the GraphPad Prism version 7 software package (GraphPad Software, San Diego, CA, USA).